one-zero-eight/website/README.md

    > Do not change the ID of the trackers so that they are not enabled in development
 6. Set up your IDE to autoformat code with Prettier and use ESLint

-When the API types change, run `pnpm run generate-api` to generate new client types and functions.
+When the API types change, run `pnpm run gen:api` to generate new client types and functions.

 ### Run for development